Pavan85211/DevDocumentation/8. Helm/Helm-Total-Notes.md

+## Helm
-#### Helm is a package manager for Kubernetes applications.
+Helm is a package manager for Kubernetes applications.
 It helps developers to create packages, install, configure, deploy, and upgrade for the most complex Kubernetes applications.
 It’s easy to streamline the CI/CD pipeline for workloads as Helm provides an easy and reproducible way to package and distribute Kubernetes applications.

 Helm is an open-source project that DeisLabs created and later donated to the Cloud Native Computing Foundation (CNCF).
 As of today, CNCF maintains it.